quiqueck/WunderLib/README.md

 dependencies {
     ...
     modImplementation "com.github.quiqueck:WunderLib:${project.wunderlib_version}"
+    include "com.github.quiqueck:WunderLib:${project.wunderlib_version}"
 }
 ```

+The `include` line will bundle the lib with your mod, so users will not have to download it separately.
 You should also add a dependency to `fabirc.mod.json`.
-WunderLib uses Semantic versioning, so adding the dependcy as
+WunderLib uses Semantic versioning, so adding the dependency as
-follows
-should respect that and ensure that your mod is not loaded with an incompatible version of BCLib:
+follows should respect that and ensure that your mod is not loaded with an incompatible version of WunderLib:

 ```
 "depends": {